horizontalsystems/bitcoin-kit-ios/README.md

 > CocoaPods 1.5.0+ is required to build BitcoinKit.

-To integrate HSBitcoinKit into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate BitcoinKit into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'